 - malicious insiders with legitimate access to critical systems and information

-Business partners, clients, suppliers and contractors with access to your business-critical assets can also present risk.
-See more on insider threats in cyber security.
+Business partners, clients, suppliers and contractors with access to your business-critical assets can present insider threats to cyber security.

 External cyber security threats can come from a variety of sources, including:

 - professional hackers - whether malicious or not

 - amateur hackers - sometimes known as 'script kiddies'

 In order to manage cyber risk, regardless of its source, you should fully understand the range of motivations behind possible attacks.
 You should also know where and how to report a cyber crime, if it does happen to your business.